phildenhoff/denhoff.ca/src/pages/about.md

 ---
 layout: ../layouts/default.astro
 title: About Phil
-description: "Phil is a fullstack software developer, interested in improving the interactions we have with the build world."
-abovethefold: "Currently a computer science student at UVic, I'm interested in improving the interactions we have with the built world."
 ---

+Phil is a fullstack software developer, interested in improving developer and user experience alike.

-# skills
+# experience

-As a UX designer, I create prototypes, workshop wireframes, user test, gain feedback from stakeholders, and try to build the best experience I can.
-Most of my work is done as a UX-team-of-one, but I always enjoy working with folks who see things a little different than I do; that challenges our beliefs and builds a better product!

-I'm skilled in wireframing, prototyping, Adobe XD, and Adobe Illustrator.
-I also have a solid grasp of programming topics and can work one-on-one with developers to make our UX the best.

-Like I said, I try to be a jack-of-all trades.
-So, I've also got experience with the following technologies:

-- Python, Java (Scala), Groovy, Javascript, Rust, C++, ...
+As a software developer, I tend to play a supporting role in writing library functions, doing refactors, creating reusable components, and designing feature architectures.
+I always work with my team to create software that is maintainable, understandable, and feature-complete, while balancing time-to-market.
+Software has no value until it's in our users hands.

+I'm generally tool-agnostic.
+I don't particularly care what tool we use — Javascript or Rust, Netlify or virtual machines deployed on-prem — so long as the tool satisfies the job.

+## Languages

+- Javascript / Typescript
+- Elixir
+- Python
+- Scala (Java)

+## PaaS / IaaS

-- Vue.js
+- Amazon Web Services
-- Flask (Python) and Node.js (Javascript)
-- Amazon Web Services and Google Cloud Platform
+- Google Cloud Platform
-- Chef.io and Ansible
-- Administration of Azure DevOps (previously VSTS), GoCD, Nexus, and Gitlab
+- Administration of an Azure DevOps (previously VSTS) organization of ~20 users, including build pipelines, code repositories, artifacts, and project management

-You may notice I try the alternatives of a lot of things.
-I'm not convinced that the first decision is always the best decision, and I'm willing to admit my mistakes.
+## Tools & utilities

+- Doppler.io for secrets management of multiple projects across multiple environments
+- Netlify and Render.com for continous deployments
+- Heroku
+- Chef.io & Ansible for managing reproducible builds

 # employment history

+<span class='small-caps'>**GoFetch | Software Engineer**</span>

+_Mar 2021 - Present_

+- Set up a design system with the assistance of our Design team, using Storybook to demo new components.
+- Added front end features to React and React Native apps
+- Added backend features, such as the prototype of a buy-now-pay-later payment plan system, to a GraphQL API written in Elixir
+- Continously improved our development experience by...
+  - Adding automatic checks to our release process to ensure that Elixir API PRs satisfy code formatting conventions
+  - Migrating one React app from Webpack & Jest to Vite & Vitest to improve start up time and improve hot-replacement performance
+  - Adding tools to track our code quality, including metrics like file length and cognitive complexity
+- Improved quality in an existing continuous delivery pipeline, with the goal of creating a true continuous deployment system.
+  - Migrated project from three environments to five, to implement a clearer pipeline
+  - Implemented a shared secret management tool (Doppler)

+<span class='small-caps'>**MNP | Technical consultant**</span>

+_May 2020 - Feb 2021_

+- Designed and developed two IT policy sets for First Nations bands
+- Supported EducationPlanner BC's integration with a new Unit4 student management ERP by building a prototype API client and by writing documentation
+- Created a Wordpress website for a B.C.
+Ministry, balancing input from a design team, an agent acting for the ministry, and the ministry itself.
+- Designed, gathered requirements for, and built an interactive visualization site for a port using Vue.js

-<span class='small-caps'>**Codan Radio Communications | UX Designer & DevOps Engineer**</span>
+<span class='small-caps'>**Codan Radio Communications | Software Developer Co-op & DevOps Engineer**</span>

 _April 2018 - August 2019_

-As UX Designer, I was responsible for redesigning Cascade's software interface.
-I kept in touch with a number of stakeholders (product owner, software team, marketing) to make sure all current requirements are satisfied, future requirements are satisfiable, that the software is easy to write and maintain, and that Cascade follows our existing brand guidelines.
-All while keeping the experience for the people using our product enjoyable.

-In my role as DevOps Engineer, I was responsible for assisting and de-risking a migration from GoCD, Nexus, and GitLab to Azure DevOps (previously VSTS).
-I also worked to keep the four-man team's sprint in focus in my role as scrum master.
-As a team, we built and maintained build agents using Chef.io, migrated projects from Mercurial and hap-hazard builds to automated builds from Git repositories, and began documenting an automated test framework for our all teams in our division.

-<span class='small-caps'>**Better Print Victoria | Customer service representative**</span>

-_May 2017 - December 2017_

-- Learned specifics on different print products & design elements for effective communication with customers and fellow staff members
-- Received orders from clients, turning them into work orders and monitoring their progress through design & production
-- Ensured payments were received from clients with and without accounts, including sending statements and daily monitoring of accounts receivable list
-- Developed Wordpress website for [betterprintvictoria.ca](http://betterprintvictoria.com/), including content, and SEO
-- Performed GSuite and Google My Business setups for customers
+As a software developer, I worked on creating an automated test framework.
+As well, I
+- wrote production Scala and Java code;
+- participated in code review, design, and development;
+- focused on abstracting interactions with RF testing hardware for general use; we did functional programming in an Object-Oriented world.

+In my role as Junior DevOps Engineer,

+- I assisted and de-risked a migration from GoCD, Nexus, and GitLab to Azure DevOps (previously VSTS);
+- built and maintained build infrastructure using Chef.io including developer VMs and build agents;
+- automated builds, including converting Mercurial projects into Git

 <span class='small-caps'>**Reelgood Inc. | Junior software engineer**</span>